-A very small percentage of Kentucky public school students take the SAT -- only 3 percent of graduating public school seniors participated in the test in 2013.
+A very small percentage of Kentucky public school students take the SAT -- only about 2.5 percent of graduating public school seniors participated in the test in 2014.

 Advanced Placement Data

 The number of Kentucky public high school students taking Advanced Placement (AP) examinations and scoring at high levels continues to rise.
-Since 2008, the number of Kentucky public high school students taking AP examinations has risen by 48 percent.
-The number of as has the number of tests scored at 3, 4 or 5 has increased by about 50 percent.
+Since 2008, the number of Kentucky public high school students taking AP examinations has risen by about 50 percent.
+The number of as has the number of tests scored at 3, 4 or 5.

 In 2014, 30,133 students took 48,734 AP exams, and of those exams, 23,519 were scored at 3, 4 or 5.
 This is an improvement over 2008, when 14,664 students took 23,280 exams, and 10,925 of those were scored at 3, 4 or 5.